-Mindy oversees the current programs at Leverage Research.
-She also leads the psychology research program, including sharing the organization’s research with academic psychology and cognitive science researchers for testing.
-Previously, she was Chief of Staff at Paradigm Academy, a community organizer in the Effective Altruism movement, and a competitive gymnast.
-Mindy graduated Phi Beta Kappa from Duke University where she studied philosophy and electrical and computer engineering.
+Mindy oversees the current programs at Leverage Research, while contributing research to the organization's early stage science and psychology research programs.
+In her free time, she is Chief of Staff at Paradigm Academy and enjoys reading history.
+Previously, she's done work in engineering and as a community organizer in the Effective Altruism movement.
+Mindy graduated Phi Beta Kappa and Tau Beta Pi from Duke University where she studied philosophy and electrical and computer engineering.

 Program Manager, Early Stage Science